upb-uc4/api/hyperledger_matriculation_api.md

     - ```json
       {
-        "type": "hl: not found",
+        "type": "HLNotFound",
-        "title": "There is no MatriculationData for the given matriculationId."
+        "title": "There is no MatriculationData for the given matriculationId" }
-      }
       ```
       - Description: This error is returned, if the matriculationID specified in the MatriculationData is not present on the ledger.

     - ```json
       {
-        "type": "hl: unprocessable entity",
+        "type": "HLUnprocessableEntity",
-        "title": "The given parameters do not conform to the specified format."
+        "title": "The given parameters do not conform to the specified format"
       }
       ```